Discrepancy-Based Active Learning for Domain Adaptation: Discrepancy-Based Algorithm

-To handle this issue, we propose an adaptation of the K-medoids greedy algorithm with better scalability (Algorithm \ref{alg-kmedoidslarge}).
-This algorithm performs the following steps: \begin{enumerate} \item Computation of the distance to the closest source for each target points via a KD-trees random forest algorithm \cite{Silpa2008KDtreeRandomForest} of complexity $\mathcal{O}(T(m + pn)\log(m)^2)$ with $T$ the number of trees. \item Medoids initialization using the greedy algorithm on a random target batch of $B$ samples with complexity $\mathcal{O}((K+p)B^2)$. \item An iterative algorithm on the model of \cite{Park2009SimpleFastKmedoids}, combining assignation of each target point to its closest medoid ($\mathcal{O}(Kpn)$) and medoid update inside each cluster. \item The medoid update for each cluster is done through an original Branch-and-Bound algorithm \cite{Land2010BranchAndBound} (B\&B) which estimates the criterion by iteration over mini-batch, target points which criterion is bigger than a statistical threshold are left aside.
-Thus the number of pairwise distances to compute is reduced at each iteration until the maximal iteration number is reached or all target points are left aside.
-Under some assumptions the complexity of the update for all cluster is $\mathcal{O}(n^{3/2}K^{-1/2})$. \end{enumerate} Finally the overall complexity of the proposed algorithm is $\mathcal{O}(T(m + pn)\log(m)^2 + (K+p)B^2 + Kpn + pn^{3/2}K^{-1/2})$ which provides reasonable computational time for moderately large data set ($n, m \sim 10^5$ and $p \sim 10^3$) .
+4) The medoid update for each cluster is done through an original Branch-and-Bound algorithm \citep{Land2010BranchAndBound} which estimates the criterion by iteration over mini-batch, target points for which criterion is bigger than a statistical threshold are left aside.
+Thus, the number of pairwise distances to compute is reduced at each iteration until the maximal iteration number is reached or all target points are left aside.
+Under some assumptions, we can show that the complexity of the update for all cluster is $\mathcal{O}(n^{3/2}K^{-1/2})$ (the proof is given in the supplementary material).